| 2007 |

 | 2022 |

-Cryo-EM structure of S. cerevisiae seipin reveals a decameric cage; lumenal domains form a stable ring and transmembrane segments form cage sides/top with two alternating conformations regulated by switch regions.
-Switch region mutations abolish seipin function.
-A model is proposed in which the closed cage enables TG phase separation and an open conformation allows LD budding. |
+Cryo-EM structure of S. cerevisiae seipin reveals a decameric cage-like structure; lumenal domains form a stable ring at the cage floor, transmembrane segments form cage sides and top interacting in two distinct alternating conformations controlled by switch regions between lumenal domains and TM segments.
+Switch regions are required for seipin function.
+Model: closed cage enables TG phase separation; open conformation allows LD growth and budding. |

 Nature structural & molecular biology |